Loading...

 The best thing about these tax credits is that they are off-limits, which is a big encouragement for anyone who wants to convert to a solar energy system for their home or business.

 It also means that the solar federal tax credit is a flat 26% regardless of the investment size.
-A flat solar investment tax credit rate makes it easier for businesses that want to scale up and increase their energy generation.
+A flat solar investment tax credit rate makes it easier for businesses to scale up and increase their energy generation.

+This presents a great opportunity, especially for states with no scarcity of solar energy.
 Likewise, it will allow homeowners to reduce their utility costs to get a decent return on their efforts for clean and green energy.

-If you purchase a new home with a solar power system, you can claim the ITC for the year when you move in.
+If you purchase a new home with a solar power system, you can claim the ITC for the year you move in.
 However, if you’re leasing solar power and purchasing electricity through Power Purchase Agreement, you are not eligible for the IRS solar tax credit.

 In this case, the solar company that sells you the electricity will be eligible for the credits.

-Anyone wishing to claim the credit should first consult with a tax professional to ensure eligibility.
+Anyone wishing to claim the credit should consult a tax professional to ensure eligibility.
 It’s smart to speak with an advisor before making a major investment you intend to claim on your taxes.

-So, after the end of 2022, the solar tax credit rates will drop to 22%.
+However, it also aimed to phase out the federal solar rebates sequentially.
+So, after 2022, the solar tax credit rates will drop to 22%.
 Moreover, it’s expected to drop further in the subsequent years as solar energy systems become more common throughout the country.

-Since the installation cost is considerably higher, it presents a good opportunity for the consumers to get some tax refund and offset the installation and purchase cost.
+It’s one of the reasons why investing in solar will become more critical in 2022.
+Since the installation cost is considerably higher, it presents a good opportunity for the consumers to get some tax refunds and offset the installation and purchase costs.
 It’s a socially responsible investment that will pay back in the long run.

 Is it Possible to Claim Solar Tax Credit Twice?

-Technically speaking, you cannot claim the tax credit twice, especially if you’re a homeowner.
+Technically, you cannot claim the tax credit twice, especially if you’re a homeowner.
 But, there is always an option to roll over the remaining amount to the next year.

 You can carry the amount forward for up to five years.
-However, tax credit twice may be an option for those who own more than one home.
+However, a tax credit twice may be an option for those who own more than one home.
 For instance, if you install a new solar system on another property, you can claim the solar credits separately.

 The general rule suggests one tax credit for each solar energy system.
 However, it’s slightly more complicated than it sounds.